City of Rosemead

 Government and infrastructure

 In the State Legislature Rosemead is located in the 24th Senate District, represented by Democrat Gloria Romero, and in the 49th Assembly District, represented by Democrat Mike Eng.
-Federally, Rosemead is located in California's 32nd congressional district, which has a Partisan Voting Index of: Cook PVI D +17.[24]
-When Representative Hilda Solis was confirmed as President Obama's Secretary of Labor, her position became vacant.
+Federally, Rosemead is located in California's 32nd Congressional District, which has a Partisan Voting Index of: Cook PVI D +17[13].
+When Representative Hilda Solis was confirmed as The United States Labor Secretary, her position became vacant.
 Her successor, Judy Chu was determined in a runoff election on July 14, 2009.
-Chu was sworn in on July 16, 2009, and was re-elected to a full term on November 2, 2010.
+Judy Chu was sworn in on July 16, 2009.

 The Los Angeles County Sheriff's Department (LASD) operates the Temple Station in Temple City, serving Rosemead.[14]